Abo89/it.vimar/.github/ISSUE_TEMPLATE/bug-report----short-description-.md

 ---
 name: Bug report - [Short description]
-about: Create a report to help us improve
+about: Is something not as it should be?
+If so you can create a bug report and help enhance the app.
 title: ''
 labels: ''
 assignees: ''